marcov64/Lsd/Readme.txt

 USING DIFFERENT COMPILERS (optional):

 It is possible to use the GNU 64-bit C++ compiler you already have in your computer.
 Indeed, LSD by default uses any compiler already installed in the computer.
 Only in case of none being available LSD uses its embedded compiler.
 However, the user may want to install and manage its own compiler.
-LSD supports any version of GNU 64-bit C++ compiler supporting C++11 standard (Cygwin or MSYS2 mingw-w64-x86_64 versions are both fine).
+Or the compiler may need to be upgraded or have all the required optional libraries installed.
+LSD supports any version of GNU 64-bit C++ compiler supporting C++11 standard (Cygwin or MSYS2 mingw-w64-x86_64 versions are both fine), but requires also Tcl/Tk 8.6 and zlib 1.2 libraries to be installed with it.

 Cygwin compiler is easier to install as it does not require the user to deal with a command prompt.
 MSYS2 compiler installer is recommended only for advanced users and requires the use of the bash terminal.
 Instructions for installing both are available at the end of this document.
+If they are already installed, the instructions can be also followed to make sure the installation is complete.

 ************************************